MatthijsMud/machine-learning/README.md

 The code is heavily inspired by "[Training on Images: Recognizing Handwritten Digits with a Convolutional Neural Network](https://js.tensorflow.org/tutorials/mnist.html)", as it does basically the same but with a different dataset and categories.

-~~Images in the dataset are rendered 3D models, created with [Blender](https://www.blender.org/).
-An image size of 28×28 pixels seems to be the standard for machine learning, hence it is also used for those images.~~ (Still needs to be done.)
+Images in the dataset are rendered 3D models, created with [Blender](https://www.blender.org/).